-Lollipop centerpieces have been around forever and kids love them!
-Adults love them too, because it makes them FEEL like a kid!
-These candy centerpieces are easy to create and make a fun conversation piece for your table.
+Lollipop centerpieces are always a favorite with kids, but adults love them, too, because it makes them FEEL like a kid!
+They are easy to create and make for a fun conversation piece for the center of your table.

 Insert plain small round pops, or chewy-filled center ones, into a cone shaped piece of foam for an instant tree (as shown in photo).

 You can add additional candies placed on sticks (like gummies or gum drops) to fill in bare areas, or leave as is.
 For a party idea, fill in any bare spaces by inserting a stick into foam with curled ribbon attached to it, or use hot glue to attach ribbon directly to cone.
 Add additional curled ribbon to top of cone or a photo of the birthday girl/boy – cute!

 I know a mom who puts one of these on her kitchen table.
 When her children complete certain tasks (homework, chores…) they are allowed to have one.
 Kind of like a “reward tree”!
 When adding the pops to the tree she marks the tip of one of the sticks with a red marker.
 When that particular one is picked they earn a special time out with mom.
 Cute concept, I thought.

 Old fashioned swirl pops look so cute in an arrangement.
 They’re so colorful and swirly and yummy… and they come in many different sizes.
 Place one large one plus a few smaller ones into a cute vase or jar on the center of your table.
 Surround them with additional jars/bowls of other kinds of old fashioned candies, if you like.
 See other candy centerpiece ideas here.